June 29, 2020

 Great forecasting frameworks address the problem of scale AND accuracy.
 If you solve for both – you would not only score high on reliability benchmarks – but also save significantly on time and costs.

-FORECAST Squared allows organizations to build multivariate Forecasting Models at scale in a matter of a few clicks – generating 100’s of models within minutes and hours.
-Focused on non-technical users – FORECAST Squared allows business users to build granular forecasts without engaging in complexities of Data Frameworks, ML models, parameter correlation, etc. In a few clicks – business users can upload data in Excel Sheets, choose forecast predictors – and start generating accurate forecasts quickly.
+FORECAST² allows organizations to build multivariate forecasting models at scale in a matter of a few clicks – generating 100’s of models within minutes and hours.
+Focused on non-technical users – FORECAST² allows business users to build granular forecasts without engaging in complexities of data frameworks, ML models, parameter correlation, etc. In a few clicks – business users can upload data in Excel sheets, choose forecast predictors – and start generating accurate forecasts quickly.

 With the ease and flexibility of deployment – an organization could get started almost immediately on building complex forecasting models – at a TCO which is unmatched in the current tools available.
 Simple data requirements mean that the prep work required to build accurate forecasting frameworks is almost minimal, and business users can do it on their own.
 It also allows deep levels of Scenario Planning and What-If Analysis – leading to better and more agile decision making.